Rychillie/Rychillie/README.md

 ## Hi there I'm Rychillie <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="auto" width="30">
-### I'm a Front-end Engineer and Content Creator based in Brazil
+### I'm a Software Engineer and Content Creator based in Brazil

-A young Frontend developer who wants to share his knowledge.
+A young Software Engineer who wants to share his knowledge.
 Always looking to evolve and improve in all aspects.

 - 🏢 I'm currently not working.
 - ⚙️ I use daily: `.ts`, `.js`, `.html`, `.css`